skip to Main Content

 How to Clean Your Cat’s Teeth

-Before beginning a tooth cleaning routine, it’s important to get the OK from your vet, since even kittens can have dental issues that need to be resolved before tooth brushing is advisable.
-Once the vet has given the OK, the only one left to worry about is your cat, who can be a little more difficult to convince!
+Before beginning a tooth-cleaning routine, it’s important to get the okay from your veterinarian, since even kittens can have dental issues that need to be resolved before tooth brushing is advisable.
+Once the veterinarian has given the okay, the only one left to worry about is your cat, who can be a little more difficult to convince!

 Step 1: Break Her in Slowly

-No self-respecting cat is going to sit there with his mouth opened wide while you come at her with a toothbrush.
-The key to successfully cleaning your cat’s teeth is to break her in gradually.
+No self-respecting cat is going to sit there with her mouth opened wide while you come at her with a toothbrush.
+The key to successfully brushing your cat’s teeth is to break her in gradually.

 Step 2: Introduce Toothpaste